Plant-Food-Research-Open/assemblyqc/README.md

 ## Introduction

 Welcome to the Assembly QC report generator.
 This software is a Nextflow pipeline that can be used to perform BUSCO searches on fasta data and will generate an easy-to-read html report.
-This is a preliminary release, more capabilities will be added in the future.
+More capabilities will be added in the future.

 ## Installation